yamafaktory/rust-wasm-webpack/README.md

 ### Build

-*You can skip this step and directluy launch the dev server.*
+*You can skip this step and directly launch the dev server.*

 ```sh
 yarn build